alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 Since the server was already contained within a Docker container and contained only a single end-point, it was quite simple to convert it into an [AWS Lambda](https://aws.amazon.com/lambda/) function.
 I used an [AWS function URL](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) to expose the AWS Lambda, with IAM authentication.
 This had the advantage that I did not need to manage any compute resources.

-The main challenge I ran into was the the Python Lambda Docker images were based on a version of Amazon Linux with out-of-date system dependencies for Tensorflow.
-To get around this, I built a custom image using the process described [here](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-types), based on the Debian-based Python images on [Docker Hub](https://hub.docker.com/_/python).
+The main challenge I ran into was the the [AWS Python Lambda Docker images](https://hub.docker.com/r/amazon/aws-lambda-python) were based on a version of Amazon Linux with out-of-date system dependencies for the version of Tensorflow I was using.
+To get around this, I built a custom image using the process described [here](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-types), based on a Debian-based Python image from [Docker Hub](https://hub.docker.com/_/python).

-I found that the AWS Lambda was able to run the RetinaFace model with 3GB of RAM.
+I found that the AWS Lambda required 3GB of RAM to run the RetinaFace model reliably.
 However, it is quite slow due to the server being quite underpowered, and therefore needs a large 60s timeout.

 ### Dashoard

-The Streamlit dashboard I built already in the [`dashboard`](https://github.com/alxhslm/googly-eyes/tree/main/dashboard) subdirectory could not quite be deployed.
-The dashboard used uses files from the `common` directory but [Streamlit cloud](https://streamlit.io/cloud) dashboards only have access to files in the same directory.
+The Streamlit dashboard I built already in the [`dashboard`](https://github.com/alxhslm/googly-eyes/tree/main/dashboard) subdirectory could quite be deployed to [Streamlit cloud](https://streamlit.io/cloud) it is.
+This is because the dashboard used uses files from the shared [`common`](https://github.com/alxhslm/googly-eyes/tree/main/common) directory but Streamlit cloud dashboards only have access to files in the same directory.

 To get around this limitation, I created a wrapper module [`app.py`](https://github.com/alxhslm/googly-eyes/blob/main/app.py) at the root of the repo, which in turn calls the existing dashboard code.
 This ensures that the deployed dashoard has access to the entire repo.
 This setup supports both local development and cloud deployment, without any code duplication.